confluentinc/ksqldb-recipes/docs/social/online-matches/index.md

 |1<>3            |{1637317383778=1}                                   |
 ```

-Almost right, but we want to be able to see those messages in
+It's almost right, but we want to be able to see those messages in
 order.
 Let's turn the `message_times` map back into a sorted list with
 `ENTRIES(<map>, true)`: